Empire-Strikes-Back/Inaros/readme.txt

-i am surveyhub program - github but for surveys
+what i did - i did for all Belters